 The beneficiary of the event was The Humane Society of New York, whose motto is, “Celebrating Animals, Confronting Cruelty.”
 We thought they do such good work that they could use a little celebrating themselves.
 Staff from the non-profit were on hand with flyers, pictures of pets for adoption, and raffle prizes at their table.

 But the event’s main focus was all about the beer.
-Twenty-two small batches of experimental brews were poured, along with another sixteen Sixpoint “staple” flavors, including the Berserker Bock, a beer made with Stumptown Coffee.
+Twenty-two small batches of experimental brews were poured (including the Kandake, posted recently), along with another sixteen Sixpoint “staple” flavors, including the Berserker Bock, a beer made with Stumptown Coffee.
 Many of these flavors were made with friends of the brewery, such as Knockout Punch, a pink, Hawaiian Punch-infused brew that Sixpoint’s video guru, Aaron Ekroth, collaborated on.

 Then there was the food.
 We gathered ’round our favorite Brooklyn food vendors to serve up what we thought were the quintessential beer pairings: tacos, pizza, sausages and smoked brisket.
 So, CalexicoCart, PizzaMoto, Prime Meats and Mile End were stationed outside the venue, serving up just that.